NixOS/rfcs/rfcs/0140-simple-package-paths.md

 In specific cases where attributes of custom arguments are of the form `name = value` and `name` isn't a package attribute, they can be avoided without breaking the API.
 To do so, ensure that the function in the called file has `value` as an argument and set the default of the `name` argument to `value`.

-This notably doesn't work when `name` is already a package attribute, because then the default is never used and instead overridden.
+This notably doesn't work when `name` is already a package attribute or when such a package is added later, because then the default is never used and instead overridden.

 ## Package variants